SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

-The mission of the Port Townsend Film Festival (PTFF) is bringing filmmakers and film lovers together in a community celebration of the best cinema obtainable.
+The mission of the Port Townsend Film Festival (PTFF) connecting audiences and filmmakers 12 months a year.
+We bring filmmakers and film lovers together in a community celebration of the best cinema obtainable.
 It's held over a three day period in late September each year.
 By providing a platform for independent voices, both contemporary and classic, PTFF engages filmmakers and audiences in a dialogue that brings people together in cultural exploration and understanding.

 ABOUT THE FESTIVAL

-Festival events are centered in historic, Victorian Port Townsend where a street is closed off in front of our showcase venues, The Rose Theatre, a restored nickelodeon and its newer companion house, the Rosebud Cinema.
+Festival events are centered in historic walkable downtown, Victorian Port Townsend where a street is closed off in front of our showcase venues, The Rose Theatre, a restored nickelodeon, its newer companion house, the Rosebud Cinema and the newest venue, The Starlight Room.
 The closed street is used as an outdoor theater each evening with "family-friendly" films shown on a 35-foot high inflatable screen and seating on straw bales.
-Additional venues are the 350-seat Uptown Theatre, and a 75-seat downtown community building located three blocks from the closed street.
-We also provide the Peter Simpson Free Cinema, named to honor one of our founders and director of the festival for six years, with seating for 100; content from the festival program and special features are screened at no charge, welcoming new audiences and students to independent film.
+Additional venues are the Key City PublicTheatre located three blocks from the closed street, the American Legion Hall, and The NW Maritime Center We also provide the Peter Simpson Free Cinema, named to honor one of our founders and director of the festival for six years, with seating for 100; content from the festival program and special features are screened at no charge, welcoming new audiences and students to independent film.

 Panel discussions involving filmmakers in conversation with filmgoers were added to the roster in 2004 and their number has since tripled.
 The panels take place in a public, outdoor venue, so fans are able to meet and question filmmakers throughout the day, not just following their screenings.

-An estimated 7,500 seats were filled during the 2013 Festival.
-Films and discussions were presented in six film venues plus a screening room, as well as a theatre/restaurant used for the short course, panel discussions, and other Festival events.
+An estimated 12,000 seats were filled during the 2017 Festival.
+Films and discussions were presented in seven film venues plus our outdoor cinema.

 In previous years, PTFF has chosen an actor whose films have become part of the canon of classic movies: